jordantroberts/CV/README.md

 - Training as a solicitor equipped me with excellent communication skills, both written and verbal.
 I was required to communicate confidently and coherently on a daily basis, whether that be via written word, over the telephone or in face-to-face meetings.
 I recognise the importance of great communication in order to build relationships, work effectively together and deliver great results.
 My written communication is also well-developed, as I was required to write to clients and draft documentation on a daily basis, translating technical legal jargon into non-technical language.

 - During my time at Makers Academy, I maintained a <a href="www.codingfoodie.co.uk">blog</a> about my journey from law into software development and documenting my experiences along the way.
+I received a blogging prize from Makers Academy for this blog.

 #### Attention to Detail

 - Being meticulous with careful attention to detail is a skill that I have developed through my legal training, as it is important that information is communicated correctly and that documents are carefully checked for errors.
-This skill has proved to be invaluable when it comes to scanning and checking code that I have written or that a pair partner has written.
+This skill has proved to be invaluable when it comes to reviewing code that I have written or that a pair partner has written.

 #### Adaptable and Quick to Learn